nolanyee/data-science-portfolio/poker-ai/README.md

 *Skills: Python, Probability*

 ### Overview
 This is a simple straight heads-up poker game.
 The player and computer are each dealt a 5 card hand, with no drawing.
-The algorithm uses card counting, combinatorics, probability, Bayes theorem, logistic regression, and heuristics.
+The algorithm uses card counting, combinatorics, probability, logistic regression, and heuristics.

 The computer cannot 'see' the player's cards except if they are revealed at the end of a showdown.
 The computer card counts to determine the probability of the player having a better hand.
 At any stage in betting, the computer calculates the probability threshold for which the expectation value of money won is 0, then creates a default average cumulative probability curve for folding.